 Welcome to the capital of Dalarna.

 Provincial capital, world heritage city, university town, culinary destination, musical scene, industrial center, sports mecca; Falun is a multifaceted municipality that embraces almost everything.
-Music festivals, world class sports arenas, international companies, well-known restaurants, Dalarna’s largest hospital and one of Sweden’s 15 world heritage sites all get along here.
+Music festivals, world class sports arenas, international companies combined with a diversity of small niched and unique businesses, well-known restaurants, Dalarna’s largest hospital and one of Sweden’s 15 world heritage sites all get along here.

 It’s easy to talk about history when talking about Falun, and we’ll come to the history of Falun further down in the text.
-But the fact is that Falun is a municipality that has its sights clearly set on the future, in part with a focus on educating game developers and establishing modern climate-smart data centers.
+However, Falun is also a municipality that has its sights clearly set on the future through educating game developers and establishing modern climate-smart data centers.

 “Continued trust from companies in the industry, students, and alumni has allowed PlaygroundSquad to thrive and adapt itself to the ever-changing conditions of an evolving industry.”